chrisdchristo/capsule-maven-plugin/README.md

 ## Excluding dependencies in the fat jar

-Perhaps something between a thin and a fat jar is desired, where only certain dependencies are included in the built capsule (and the others resolved at runtime).
+Typically when building a fat jar, you will include all the dependencies to avoid the resolution at runtime.
+However, certain scenarios desire the case where only certain dependencies are included in the built capsule (and the others resolved at runtime).

 This can be done by building a fat jar and just excluding the dependencies you don't want.
 This is as simple as setting the scope to ```provided``` on the dependency in the pom.xml like so: